Scalingo/documentation/_posts/integrations/2000-01-01-cloudflare-scalingo-app.md

 used:

 * **Proxy Cache**: Cloudflare automatically caches static assets like images, javascripts and stylesheets.
-It means that the first time such file is requested, the request is forwarded to your application, and all the subsequent queries will be responded directly by Cloudflare infrastructure, allowing your application to use its CPU to serve content dynamic requests
+It means that the first time such files are requested, the request is forwarded to your application, and all the subsequent queries will be responded directly by Cloudflare infrastructure, allowing your application to use its CPU to serve content dynamic requests